Beyond Obfuscation: JavaScript Protection and In-Depth Security

 By providing these techniques on top of our cutting-edge obfuscation, we have helped thousands of businesses tackle different attack scenarios.
 Let’s look at some of the most prevalent ones.

-In the Web, abuse refers to exploiting the web application’s functionalities to gain access or privileges through the use of bots — for example, to automate new account creation in a cloud provider and get unlimited free benefits to mine cryptocurrencies.
+On the Web, abuse refers to exploiting the web application’s functionalities to gain access or privileges through the use of bots, for example, to automate new account creation with a cloud provider and get unlimited free benefits to mine cryptocurrencies.

 Often, these attacks require some sort of source code manipulation, which is possible when JavaScript is unprotected.

-Piracy is a key business threat in digital products and services, especially to the fast-growing OTT industry.
+Piracy is a key business threat to digital products and services, especially in the fast-growing OTT industry.

 The forensic watermarking solutions that providers employ to track down the source of leaks are typically deployed with a client-side JavaScript agent.
 Because the source code of this agent is exposed, attackers can tamper with its logic to bypass it and make it much harder for providers to block their accounts.

 Using a similar tactic, attackers can abuse games by tampering with the code to illegitimately gain advantages.
-This negatively affects legitimate users and hurts the business severely.
+This negatively affects legitimate users and severely hurts the business.

-By leaving their JavaScript exposed, organizations make it easier for attackers to understand how their web applications work and facilitate the planning/automation of data exfiltration or scraping attacks.
+By leaving their JavaScript exposed, organizations make it easier for attackers to understand how their web applications work and facilitate the planning or automation of data exfiltration or scraping attacks.

-Plus, by protecting their JavaScript source code, these companies increase their compliance with standards such as ISO 27001 and data protection regulations like CCPA/GDPR.
+Plus, by protecting their JavaScript source code, these companies increase their compliance with standards such as ISO 27001 and data protection regulations like CCPA and GDPR.

 The different attack scenarios we just covered are the reason why we emphasize that JavaScript Protection is much more than obfuscation.
 This protection should be seen as a valuable component of an application security strategy.